kenyangzq/L-BFGS-cutoff-sd/README.md

 ## Introduction
 This is the final version for the cutoff implementation of L-BFGS algorithm for minimizing energy on s^d sphere.
-It uses angle coordinate and can only work on s^d sphere so far.
+It uses angle coordinate and is being developed and tested right now.

 The program is compiled using cmake.
-If the system hasn't installed cmake, then the program may not be compiled in directory other than the clone.

-The code was mainly completed with Alex Vlasiuk in 2016 summer.
+The code was mainly completed with Alex Vlasiuk in 2016 fall.

 ## Algorithm
 The code is implemented mainly based on the L-BFGS algorithm implemented by PatWie from https://github.com/PatWie/CppNumericalSolvers.git.